Articles

 Let's explore the key differences between these two types of cross-border work and how WorkFlex can help you navigate them effectively.

-What defines a business trip?
+What is a business trip?

 • Short-term, task-oriented travel: Employees travel to accomplish specific, limited objectives